Everything you need to know about Apple TV+

-A show hoping to lure younger viewers away from the clutches of Netflix is Dickinson, a vibrant half-hour drama about the American poet Emily Dickinson, which combines 19th-century period details with contemporary dialogue.
+A show hoping to lure younger viewers away from the clutches of Netflix is Dickinson, a vibrant half-hour drama about American poet Emily Dickinson, which combines 19th century period details with contemporary dialogue.

 It stars Wiz Khalifa as Death and features music by contemporary chart-toppers such as Billie Eilish.